 In the buff

 A buff-coat was a light leather tunic which was worn by English soldiers up until the 17th century.
 The original meaning of 'in the buff' was simply to be wearing such a coat.
-Shakespeare makes reference to this in The Comedy of Errors, 1590 - employing a play on two meanings of the word suit, i.e. a suit (of clothes) and suit (authorization):
+Shakespeare makes reference to this in The Comedy of Errors, 1590 - employing a play on two meanings of the word suit, that is, a suit (of clothes) and suit (authorization):

 ADRIANA: What, is he arrested?
 Tell me at whose suit.